Manchester & Shortsville, NY

 Originally part of the town of Farmington, the town of Manchester was first settled in 1793 near Clifton Springs.
 In 1822 it was established as the town of Burt, but renamed itself Manchester a year later after the village of Manchester, which was founded in 1811 and incorporated in 1892.

 The village of Shortsville was named after the man who settled the village in 1804, Theophilus Short.
 It was originally called Short Mill, due to its abundance of mills for flour, paper, wool and a distillery).
 Shortsville was incorporated in 1889.

 Village of Manchester: 1,709 (2010 Census)

 Village of Shortsville: .6 square miles

 The town of Manchester is in the north central section of Ontario County, with Wayne County bordering it to the north.
-The New York State Thruway runs through the town and has an exit there as well.
-Route 96 and Route 21 are other main arterials.
+The New York State Thruway runs through the town and has an exit there (Exit 43).
+Route 96 and Route 21 are the other main arterials.